Descanonge/neba/docs/source/index.rst

 =============

-The module of this package first allows to manage the :doc:`configuration<configuration>` of a project, providing the means to specify a structured, nested configuration in python code using the existing `traitlets
-<https://traitlets.readthedocs.io>`__ library.
-This allows type-checking, value
-validation and "on-change" callbacks.
+The module of this package first allows to manage the :doc:`configuration<configuration/index>` of a project, providing the means to specify a structured, nested configuration in python code using the existing `traitlets <https://traitlets.readthedocs.io>`__ library.
+This allows type-checking, value validation and "on-change" callbacks.

 The parameters values can be retrieved from configuration files (TOML, YAML, or Python files), or from the command line.